cssnano/cssnano/site/src/docs/config-file.md

 cssnano({ preset: 'lite' })
 ```

-For any other preset, pass its complete resolvable package name. cssnano does
+For any other preset, pass a name that points to a resolvable node module.
-not add a `cssnano-preset-` prefix to arbitrary strings:

 ```js
 cssnano({ preset: 'my-custom-preset' })